Adsy42/COMP30022/ai-service/SPARK_AI_MIGRATION_GUIDE.md

-# Spark AI Integration Guide
+# 🔄 Spark AI Migration Guide

-This document provides comprehensive instructions for switching from Hugging Face to Spark AI in the Legal AI Query & Referral System.
+This guide provides comprehensive instructions for switching from Hugging Face to Spark AI in the Legal AI Query & Referral System.

+---

 ## Overview